 Check out the enhancements and the new primary sources below.

-Register for our ACRL webinar "How the Use of Varied Content Types Drives Impact in Research, Teaching and Learning."
+Watch the ACRL recorded webinar "How the Use of Varied Content Types Drives Impact in Research, Teaching and Learning."

 The mix of content used by faculty and students has expanded to include primary sources, ebooks, video and more.
 But why are researchers choosing the content they do, and how can libraries keep up?
-Attend this webinar on August 7 at 1 PM ET to see the results of a 2018 ProQuest study, plus receive the whitepaper that details our research.Register for the webinar
+See the results of a 2018 ProQuest study, plus download the whitepaper that details our research.See the results

 Our experts will prepare a summary of your curriculum and how these primary source databases can be used in both research and learning.
 Simply provide your contact information, and we'll prepare a free, no-obligation report for you!